OnroerendErfgoed/oeblog/posts/2019/ilucidare.rst

 .. image:: ilucidare_geoportal_images.png

-*A view of the Bijloke site in Ghent with all know images of this area.*
+*A view of the Bijloke site in Ghent with all known images of this area.*

 Give me a map and I'll never get lost
 -------------------------------------